July 25, 2025

-Automated Clearing House (ACH) payments are a fast, secure payment method.
-But what if you make a mistake like entering the wrong amount, sending a duplicate payment, or transferring funds to the wrong account?
+Automated Clearing House (ACH) transfers are a fast, secure payment method.
+But what if you make a mistake, like entering the wrong amount, sending a duplicate payment, or transferring funds to the wrong account?
+The sense of urgency to correct problems like this can be stressful.

-If you act quickly, you may be able to stop an ACH payment before it clears.
-But if the transaction has already been processed, you’ll need to request an ACH reversal.
+Thankfully, if you act quickly, you may be able to cancel an ACH payment before it clears.
+And even if the bank has already processed the transaction, you can request an ACH reversal.
+Knowing how to do both can save you a lot of time, effort, stress, and money.

-Reasons you might cancel or stop your ACH payment
+Reasons you might need to stop an ACH payment

-• Unauthorized transactions: If a payment was made without your consent, it’s considered unauthorized and could be a sign of fraud
+• Unauthorized ACH charges: If a payment went through without your consent, it’s considered unauthorized and could be a sign of fraud

 • Payment errors: Overcharges, duplicate invoice payments, or incorrect amounts can result from system errors or manual entry mistakes

-• Incorrect account details: If a payment was sent to the wrong account due to incorrect routing or account numbers, the bank may be able to trace and recover the funds—if the mistake is caught early
+• Incorrect account details: If a payment went to the wrong account due to incorrect routing numbers or account numbers, the bank may be able to assign an ACH trace number to track and recover the funds if the mistake is caught early enough

-• Changes to an agreement: If you cancel a service, end a subscription, or adjust a payment schedule, you’ll need to stop any associated ACH payments before they’re processed
+• Changes to an agreement: If you cancel a service, end a subscription, or adjust a payment schedule, you’ll need to stop any associated recurring ACH withdrawals before they’re processed

 • The amount was incorrect